City-Chic Registry Office Wedding at a Marylebone Town Hall

 The Wedding Present Company Experience

 "So many friends recommended The Wedding Present Company to us, and we loved that they have the best brands all in one place," says Lucy.
-"The absolute highlight of our experience was undoubtedly getting to choose such gorgeous pieces for our new home – it felt like the biggest treat!" she adds.
-When asked about their favourite brands available, Le Creuset immediately came to mind.
-Describing their delivery experience, Lucy shared, "Our wedding present delivery day was officially the best day.
-It's the perfect way to hold onto the magic of our wedding for a little longer."
+"The highlight of our experience was undoubtedly getting to choose such gorgeous pieces for our new home – it felt like the biggest treat!" she adds.

 Wedding Venue

-For the couple’s wedding ceremony, Marylebone Town Hall held a special significance for Chris, a longtime admirer of its history and its connection to one of his musical heroes.
-"Chris had always loved the idea of getting married at Marylebone Town Hall, mainly because it’s where Paul McCartney got married (twice!).
+For the couple’s wedding ceremony, Marylebone Town Hall held a special significance for Chris, a longtime admirer of its heritage and its connection to one of his musical heroes.
+"Chris had always loved the idea of getting married there, mainly because it’s where Paul McCartney got married (twice!).
 It’s the most beautiful building, and so entrenched in London history," Lucy shares.
-“We’d both passed it by many times and seen city weddings happening at every time of year, and it felt like such a privilege to join that incredible canon and become a tiny part of the rich tapestry of the place,” she adds.

 Their reception was a deliberate choice to bring everyone back to their neighbourhood of Stoke Newington, at the unique West Reservoir Centre, a place they had grown to love during their Saturday morning coffee walks.
 Transporting their 120 guests between venues was an event in itself, with two classic route master buses filled with champagne and cheese biscuits courtesy of Lucy’s mum.